This incredibly delicious Indian-inspired Jackfruit Curry is guaranteed to become a new dinner favorite!

 • Select the Sauté setting on the Instant Pot.
 After a few minutes, add the oil to heat up.
 Once the Instant Pot displays reads “HOT,” add the cumin seeds and mustard seeds and fry for 45 seconds, tossing frequently, until they begin to pop and are very aromatic.

-• Add the onions and cook until softened, about 5-6 minutes.
+• Add the onions and cook until softened, about 5 to 6 minutes, stirring often.

-• Add the ground spices (turmeric, garam masala, coriander, paprika, and chili powder), curry leaves, and the 1 1/2 teaspoons kosher salt.
+• Add the ground spices (garam masala, turmeric, coriander, paprika, and chili powder), curry leaves, and the 1 1/2 teaspoons kosher salt.
 Stir to coat and cook for 30 seconds, stirring to combine.
 Pour in 3/4 cup (180 mL) water to deglaze, using a wooden spoon to scrape up any browned bits on the bottom of the pot.

 • Pour in the coconut milk, and scrape up any remaining browned bits.
 Add the shredded jackfruit and chopped sweet potatoes.
 Stir to combine and select Cancel.